stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 As you will already know, not all strategy execution needs to be done through OKRs.  #stratapp has been designed with this real-world insight front of mind.

 That is, the 6 elements of collaboration power both your _strategy tree_ and your _OKRs_.

 Therefore, you can execute strategy in a way that best suits your business and each scenario.
-You don't have to change your business to suit the app, making your time-to-value on #stratapp days rather than months or quarters.
+You don't have to change your business to suit the app.
+This makes your time-to-value on #stratapp just days, rather than months or quarters.

 \#stratapp is powered by @org-design, so it works seamlessly for 5 to 500,000 employees.